bootstrap-vue/bootstrap-vue/docs/components/popover/README.md

 > The Popover feature, which provides a tooltip-like behavior, can be easily applied to any interactive element via the `<b-popover>` component or [`v-b-popover`](/docs/directives/popover) directive.

+## Overview

+Things to know when using popover component:
+ - Popovers rely on the 3rd party library Popper.js for positioning.
+The library is bundled wit Bootstrap-Vue!
+ - Popovers with zero-length title and contnt are never displayed.
+ - Triggering popovers on hidden elements will not work.
+ - Popovers for `disabled` elements must be triggered on a wrapper element.
+ - When triggered from hyperlinks that span multiple lines, popovers will be centered.
+Use white-space: nowrap; on your `<a>`s, `<b-link>`s and `<router-link>`s to avoid this behavior.
+ - Popovers must be hidden before their corresponding elements have been removed from the DOM.

+The `<b-popover>` component inserts a hidden (`display:none`) `<div>` container element at the point in the DOM where the `<b-popover>` component is placed.
+This may affect layout and/or styling of components such as `<b-button-group>`, `<b-button-toolbar>`, and `<b-input-group>`.
+To avoid these posible layout issues, place the `<b-popover>` component **outside** of theese types of components.

+The target element **must** exist in the document before `<b-popover>` is mounted.
+If the target element is not found during mount, the popover will never open.
+Always place your `<b-popover>` component lower in the DOM than your target element.

 ## `<b-popover>` Component Usage
 ```html
 <template>